 - Your docs render identically in the editor preview and on the live site.

-- No build can break because of a typo in a custom component.
+- No build can break because of a custom component bug.

 - Components are themed consistently — your docs look coherent without effort.